IHE/ITI.BasicAudit/input/pagecontent/AuditEvent-ex-auditBasicQueryPost-intro.md

 Server - Audit Example of a basic patient identifiable Query (POST)

-Audit Example for a RESTful Query (POST) of a resource with a patient subject.
+Audit Example for a RESTful Query using POST with a patient subject, recorded by the server
-- as recorded by the server
+- recorded by the server
+- server is FHIR application server defined by ex-device
-- a FHIR POST query
+- client is a computer at myMachine.example.org
-- by client on an IPv6 network
+- user is John Smith
+- query is for an Observation for given patient
 - patient is specified
-- user is specified

 The search received, and thus recorded:
 ```